THE BEST POWER METER 2023

 You can get a 10% discount on 4iiii products when you link to one of my top-ranked stores Power Meter City and use the exclusive code ITKPMC10 for In The Know Cycling readers.
-They are also available using these links to Merlin, Tredz 10% off w/code ITKTDZ10, Chain Reaction Cycles, and others in Know’s Shop, all stores I recommend.
+They are also available using these links to Merlin, and Tredz 10% off w/code ITKTDZ10, and others in Know’s Shop, all stores I recommend.

-For Stages power meters, order using these links to stores I recommend including Competitive Cyclist, Power Meter City, Merlin, Tredz 10% off w/code ITKTDZ10, Chain Reaction, Wiggle, and others in Know’s Shop.
+For Stages power meters, order using these links to stores I recommend including Competitive Cyclist, Power Meter City, 10% off with code ITKPMC10, Merlin, Tredz 10% off w/code ITKTDZ10, and others in Know’s Shop.

 SPIDER POWER METERS

 Spider power meters that bolt onto your chainrings are one of the original power meter designs.
 Because of their design longevity, spiders are often viewed as a power meter benchmark, have been improved to provide amongst the highest accuracy rates, and are available for a wide range of crankset models.

 Road, time trial, triathlon, and track racers, along with traditional roadies of all stripes, often favor spiders for their proven record over many years of experience.